RVCC-IDMX/blog-craterellus/src/blog/2022-11-28-css-animation-properties.md

 ---
-title: CSS Animation Properties
+title: "Become a CSS Animation Pro: Animation Properties"
-author: Sarah
+author: Sarah Lopez
 description: A deep dive into every CSS Animation property.
 Learn how to fine-tune your CSS animations to perfection!
 date: 2022-11-28T00:06:37.702Z